andismith/grunt-responsive-images/README.md

 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).

 ## Release History

+*0.0.6*

+* Added path value to custom_dest to allow for persistent directory structures (thanks to [maslen](https://github.com/maslen)
+* Started list of sites using Grunt Responsive Images plugin (contact @andismith to add yours)

 *0.0.5*

 * Fixed issue with custom_dest names including a prefixed separator.
 * Fixed issue with tallies including a prefixed separator.